-The survey also found that 35% of people switched providers when their contract came up and saved an average of £60 a year on their bills.
+The survey also found that 35% of people switched providers when their contract ends and saved an average of £60 a year on their bills.

 The main reasons for switching are either the current provider’s new “deal” was too expensive or people simply found a better deal elsewhere.

-When you are about to be out of contract, here’s how to handle things, so you get the best deal.
+When your contract comes to an end, here’s how to handle things, so you get the best deal.

 Negotiate with your current provider

 First up, head to somewhere like mobiles.co.uk and find out how much you could be paying if you switched.
-Don’t just look at contract phones, but take look at SIM-only deals too.
+Don’t just look at contract phones / pay monthly , but take look at SIM only deals and Pay As You Go too.